-Before you can add additional Nintendo Accounts, you'll need separate user profiles for each account.
+Before you can change the Nintendo account on your Nintendo Switch and add additional Nintendo accounts, you'll need separate user profiles for each account.
 Once you have created the profile, follow the steps below.

-Select the profile you want to link a Nintendo Account to.
+3. Select the profile you want to link a Nintendo account to.

-If you don't already have a Nintendo Account, follow these steps to create a new one.
-If you already have a Nintendo Account, select Sign In and Link.
+5. If you don't already have a Nintendo account, make sure to create a new Nintendo account first.
+If you already have a Nintendo account, select Sign In and Link.

-- Select Sign in using e-mail address or User ID.
+6. Select Sign in using an e-mail address or User ID.
 If you are using a Nintendo Network ID, Twitter, Facebook, or Google+ account, select Sign in using a different account.

-- Select OK when you get a message confirming that your Nintendo Account is now linked to your user account.
+8. Select OK when you get a message confirming that your Nintendo account is now linked to your user account.

 How to switch to another Nintendo Account in the eShop on your Switch

-- Enter your Nintendo Account password if necessary.
+3. Enter your Nintendo account password if necessary.

 How to play games from one Nintendo Account with a different profile

-One of the benefits of having multiple Nintendo Accounts linked to one Switch is that all games that are purchased in the eShop (as well as physical games) across all accounts are available for all users.
+One of the benefits of having multiple Nintendo accounts linked to one Switch is that all Switch games that are purchased in the eShop (as well as physical games) across all accounts are available for all users.
 Your game data and controller settings are all saved separately.
-So, it's like each player is playing his or her own separate game, even though it's the same one.
+So, it's like each player is playing their own separate game file, even though it's accessing the same purchase.

 1. Select the game you want to play.